-Located within walking distance of York city centre, our safe and attractive Heslington campus is home to our eight colleges and most of our departments.
+Located within walking distance of York city centre, our safe and attractive Heslington campus is home to our nine colleges and most of our departments.
 We also have several departments located in the city centre at the historic King's Manor.

 In recent years, our £750m campus expansion has seen the opening of seven new buildings, increasing our capacity for student numbers and providing more world-class facilities for the 21st century.
 Sustainability plays a key role in this ambitious development.

 All York students become members of our college system, which encourages inclusivity and a valuable sense of community.

 As well as looking at our own history, throughout the year we reflected on the benefits we have brought to society and how we have changed our understanding of the world we live in.

 How the University is run

-The Chancellor of the University is Greg Dyke, former Director-General of the BBC.
+The Chancellor of the University is Malcolm Grant, currently chairman of NHS England.